-The Group's Distribution segment covers a broad product portfolio and geographical reach across Southeast Asia and operated via subsidiaries and joint venture companies.
-The Group's product portfolio includes high-performance motor oils and lubricants in Singapore, Myanmar, and Thailand, as well as construction equipment, heavy commercial vehicles, trucks, buses, passenger vehicles, and automotive spare parts in Myanmar.
+The Group's Distribution segment covers a broad product portfolio and geographical reach across Southeast Asia and is operated via subsidiaries and joint venture companies.
+The Group's product portfolio includes high-performance motor oils and lubricants in Singapore, Myanmar, and Thailand, as well as construction equipment, mining, power, heavy commercial vehicles, trucks, buses, passenger vehicles, and automotive spare parts in Myanmar.

-In FY2023, the Group reported revenue of S\$11.3 million for the Distribution segment, compared to S\$9.7 million in FY2022, mainly attributable to higher revenue contribution from the lubricant business in Myanmar.
+In FY2024, the Group reported revenue of S\$11.3 million for the Distribution segment, comparable to the revenue recorded in FY2023.

-Given the unresolved political situation in Myanmar and overall challenging operating environment regionally, the Group remains cautious and continues to operate our distribution business with a high degree of discretion, focusing mainly on supporting existing customers in Myanmar, whilst keeping a tight lid on costs to sustain the operation over the period of slowdown in this country.
+Given that the political crisis continues to escalate after four years in Myanmar and the overall challenging operating environment regionally, the Group remains cautious and continues to operate our distribution business with a high degree of discretion, focusing mainly on supporting existing customers in Myanmar, whilst keeping a tight lid on costs to sustain operations over the period of slowdown in this country.
 Going forward, the Group will focus our efforts on targeted growth sectors to navigate the challenging business environment with minimum risk.